cbcrg/bengen/Documentation.md

 Here an example on **how to create the metadata** about methods, scoring functions and datasets.
 This example is built for Multiple Sequence Aligners.

-0. Collect the metadata in csv format.hese file are the ones with the prefix "toModel" in the [model folder](https://github.com/cbcrg/bengen/tree/master/model).
+0. Collect the metadata in csv format.
+These file are the ones with the prefix "toModel" in the [model folder](https://github.com/cbcrg/bengen/tree/master/model).
 The first line defines a key-label, through which each value in each line can be accessed when converting the file using tarql.
 In order to make as clear and standaried as possible the metadata structure only definitions from existing ontologies are used ( mainly [EDAM](http://edamontology.org/page) )

 Example of a "toModel" file:
 ```